dylancobb/getting-started-with-node/README.md

 <img src="book_cover.jpg" width="300" />

+### Lesson 3

-- Lesson 3 covered npm basics and exporting / requiring modules in Node.
+- Covered npm basics and exporting / requiring modules in Node.

+### Lesson 4

-- Lesson 4 covered the setup of a basic HTTP server that simply responds to all requests with HTML (at this stage, from directly inside the same file).
+- Covered the setup of a basic HTTP server that simply responds to all requests with HTML (at this stage, from directly inside the same file).

+### Lesson 5

-- Lesson 5 explored how to set up basic routing to serve different HTML for different url requests.
+- Explored how to set up basic routing to serve different HTML for different url requests.